faa212684/Demo1_Bash-Grep/README.md

 Bash does not natively support regular expressions like other programming languages.
 The Bash shell features a unique tool for matching or expanding specific types of patterns and this tool is called globbing.
 Globbling is mainly used when trying to match filenames or searching for content in a file.
 This demmo will teach you about the specific wildcard characters that are used to create the patterns needed.

 * Question Mmark - (?)
-  - The question mark is used when you are trying to match a sing character.
+  - The question mark is used when you are trying to match a single character.
 It can be used multiple times for multiple characers but you have to know how many characters you need.
   - Example 1: Lets say you know that the file you are looking for has 4 letters in it and is also a doc file.
 You can use the command ls -l ????.doc to find everything in the file that is has for letters and is a doc.

 * Asterisk - (*)